plone/training/docs/mastering-plone/features.md

 The state of a content type instance determines if a user can view, edit or is allowed to execute other modifications like moving or even changing the workflow.

-The workflow behavior can be inspected and modified at http://localhost:8080/Plone/portal_workflow/.
+The workflows can be inspected and modified at http://localhost:8080/Plone/portal_workflow/.
-It is recommended to configure the workflows for a project programmatically in an add-on.
+It is recommended to configure the workflows for a project programmatically in an add-on instead of doing this through the web UI.
 But for getting to know workflows, their states and transactions, and their permission mappings, this address in the ZMI (Zope management interface) is a good place to start.
 If you are interested in inspecting the effects on changes it is recommended to copy a default workflow, apply it to for example pages and do changes in this workflow.
-Afterwards these changes can be reverted by reappying the former default workflow.
+Afterwards these changes can be reverted by reapplying the former default workflow.

 For programmatically changes, a modified default workflow can be exported and included in an add-on.

 Important for the understanding of workflows is the mapping of roles to permissions per workflow state.